Genetic Demixing and Evolutionary Forces in the One-Dimensional Stepping Stone Model: Infinite Alleles Model

 In this appendix, we extend the analysis of the stepping stone model with mutations presented in Sec.~\ref{SNeutralMutation} to the infinite alleles model.
 The infinite alleles model assumes that every new mutation creates a new allele, which is a good approximation for genes encoded by a large number of nucleotides because the number of all possible mutations is much larger than the number of all possible back mutations~\cite{Hartl:PopulationGenetics}.
 The equation of motion for~$H(t,x)$, which we interpret as the average probability of sampling two different alleles from demes $x$~apart, can be derived by following two lineages backward in time, as done in Sec.~\ref{SNeutralNoMutation}.
 In the presence of mutation, the right hand side of Eq.~(\ref{EHNoMutationEquation}) should contain an additional term describing the rate of increase of~$H(t,x)$ due to mutations in both of the lineages.
 Because, in the infinite alleles model, a mutation changes the probability that the organisms have different alleles from~$H$ to~$1$, that is by~$1-H$, the new term is $2\mu(1-H)$, where~$\mu$ is the mutation rate that is assumed to be the same for all types of mutations.
 Thus, Eq.~(\ref{EHNoMutationEquation}) becomes

-for the infinite alleles model~(compare Eq.~\ref{EMutationHEquation}).
+for the infinite alleles model~[compare Eq.~\ref{EMutationHEquation}].
 The stationary solution of Eq.~(\ref{EHInfiniteAlleleEquation}) is given by

 At large separations,~$H(\infty,x)$ approaches one, which is consistent with the infinite number of alleles.
-Locally,~$H(\infty,0)=(1+\frac{1}{4}\sqrt{\frac{D_{g}^{2}}{D_{s}\mu}})^{-1}$, and if~$H(\infty,0)\ll 1$ the population is segregated into domains containing only one allelic type.
+Locally,~$H(\infty,0)=(1+\frac{1}{4}\frac{D_{g}}{\sqrt{D_{s}\mu}})^{-1}$, and if~$H(\infty,0)\ll 1$ the population is segregated into domains containing only one allelic type.
 The average size of such domains follows from Eq.~(\ref{EDomainSizeH0}):

 where the last equality follows from the assumption that~$H(\infty,0)\ll1$.
 The approach to the stationary state can be either obtained by methods of Appendix~\ref{ANeutral} or by the change of variables~$H(t,x)=H(\infty,t)+e^{-2\mu t}\hat{H}(t,x)$, which reduces Eq.~(\ref{EHInfiniteAlleleEquation}) to Eq.~(\ref{EHNoMutationEquation}).
-The result is that the slowest decaying mode vanishes as~$C\sqrt{\frac{D_{s}}{D_{g}^{2}t}}e^{-2\mu t}$, where~$C$ is a constant.
+The result is that the slowest decaying mode vanishes as~$\tilde{C}t^{-1/2}e^{-2\mu t}$, where~$\tilde{C}$ is a constant.

-The infinite allele model and Eq.~(\ref{EHInfiniteAlleleEquation}) has been analyzed before in Refs.~\cite{Malecot:Dynamics,Nagylaki:DecayGeneticVariability}, where the stationary solution and the long time approach to the equilibrium were calculated.
+The infinite allele model and Eq.~(\ref{EHInfiniteAlleleEquation}) has been analyzed before by~\textcite{Malecot:Dynamics} and~\textcite{Nagylaki:DecayGeneticVariability}, who calculated the stationary solution and the long time approach to the equilibrium.
 Our results are consistent with their findings.